Baqend/guide/src/index.md

  <div class="note"><strong>Note:</strong> If you have created your Baqend account with OAuth (Google, Facebook or GitHub) you must add a password to your account first.
 This can be done in the account settings of the dashboard.</div>

- You can logout the baqend CLI and remove all locally stored credentials by typing `baqend logout`
+ You can logout the Baqend CLI and remove all locally stored credentials by typing `baqend logout`

 ##Deploy